tpeterka/e3sm-workflow/README.md

 # Instructions for Building E3SM (ocean component) and running in a Workflow

+This repository provides an example of building and running E3SM coupled with a Python analysis task in an HPC in situ workflow.
+The E3SM code is an ocean test case, and the Python analysis code simply prints one of the ocean output variables.
+The data transfer can be configured to either read/write files or exchange MPI messages through the system interconnect.
+The workflow is intended as a template to copy and modify to suit specific cases.

+These instructions have been tested on the Perlmutter CPU partition at NERSC.
+Other machines will be similar, but not tested.
+Instructions that are specific to Perlmutter have been noted.

 Installation is done through Spack.
 If you don't have Spack installed or if Spack is new to you, go [here](https://spack.readthedocs.io/en/latest/) first.
 The recommended compiler is gcc version 12.

+The instructions in this README are divided into the following main steps:

+- Preliminaries
+- Cloning this repository and setting up a spack environment
+- Cloning the E3SM repository and setting up an ocean test case
+- Building E3SM to run in a workflow
+- Testing the E3SM build
+- Configuring the workflow
+- Running the workflow

 -----

-## For Perlmutter:
+## Preliminaries

-Add to your `~/.bash_profile`:
+Preliminary steps include setting up your shell environment, loading/unloading modules, and configuring your spack installation.

+### Modify your bash profile

+(For Perlmutter)

-The version of mpi included with the Cray programming environment is too old.
+The version of MPI included with the Cray programming environment is too old.
 Use mpich built by me, and unload the Cray programming environment module.
 Match the compiler that I used to build my mpich.
-Also recommend to initialize your spack installation.
+This is also a good place to initialize your spack installation.

+Add to your `~/.bash_profile` or `~/.bashrc`:

 ```
 module unload PrgEnv-gnu/8.5.0
 module load gcc-native/12.3
-source /path/to/spack/share/spack/setup-env.sh
 export PATH=/pscratch/sd/t/tpeterka/software/mpich-4.3.0/install/bin:$PATH
 export LD_LIBRARY_PATH=/pscratch/sd/t/tpeterkasoftware/mpich-4.3.0/install/lib:$LD_LIBRARY_PATH

+source /path/to/spack/share/spack/setup-env.sh
 ```
-Edit `~/.spack/packages.yaml` to use gcc 12.3.0 and my pre-installed mpich:
+### Edit `~/.spack/packages.yaml` to use gcc 12.3.0 and my pre-installed mpich:

+(For Perlmutter)

 ```
 packages:
   gcc: